danifischer/Destiny2GroupFinder/README.md

 - Title:
   The title of the group on the bungie site
 - Type:
-  The raid which is searched for (I try to get this form the titel but typos or bossnames are not checked for)
+  The raid which is searched for (I try to get this form the title but typos or bossnames are not checked for)
 - Space:
   The number of open slots in this group
 - Owner: